 If we are having a negative relationship with ourselves we are creating the exact same relationship with life.
 Changing this to having a positive loving relationship with our-self will attract love, health, abundance, and joy into our lives.

 What if someone else harms us?
-If someone else is behaving negatively towards us they are showing us how their mind is working, and we should not take it personally.
+If someone else is behaving negatively towards us, they are just showing us how THEIR mind is working, and we should not take it personally.
 They are just showing us that there is something wrong with them, not us.
 They are being negligent in regard to their own wellbeing and are therefore incapable of showing compassion and consideration towards others.
-Normal happy healthy people do not go around with the intention of harming others, whether it be people, animals, nature or anything created.
+Normal happy healthy people do not go around with the intention of harming others, whether it be people, animals, nature, or anything created.

 How to win the game of life: The power of time